 The Red Line corridor demographic, on average, represents a lower income level than Indianapolis as a whole, so excellent public transportation is essential to them.
 The Red Line will enhance dependable, convenient transportation options for all the residents living within the corridor — options every vibrant community needs — while increasing access to employment opportunities and institutions of higher education.

-Many of the neighborhoods adjacent to the corridor are dense, mixed use, pedestrian-friendly areas that create an urban context where transit use is easy and convenient.
+Many of the neighborhoods adjacent to the corridor are dense, mixed-use, pedestrian-friendly areas that create an urban context where transit use is easy and convenient.
 For example, it is easier and more comfortable to access a transit stop from a townhome or sidewalk café than it is from a subdivision or large-scale retail operation.
 The selected corridor was chosen over other adjacent corridors for several factors, not the least of which was its quality of the pedestrian experience and ease of access for potential riders.

-Construction of the Red Line is being funded primarily through a $75 million federal Small Starts grant.
+Construction of the Red Line was funded primarily through a $75 million federal Small Starts grant.
 Additional federal resources are being provided through a federal Transportation Investment Generating Economic Recovery (TIGER) grant already in place.
 Local match for these two grants is being provided by the City of Indianapolis, IndyGo, the City of Carmel, the City of Westfield, and the City of Greenwood.
 However, should the federal Small Starts grant not be available, the project will move forward with local funding from the approved transit income tax.

 How will the Red Line’s operating expenses be paid for?